Out With The New, In With The Old: Hygiene

 Moats As Garbage Dumps

-Garbage disposal is a tricky thing even today, but in Medieval times people often used castle moats to dump their garbage, sewage, and other refuse into.
-Not hygienic.
+Garbage disposal is a tricky thing even today.
+Still, we have it better than we used to.
+In Medieval times people often used castle moats to dump their garbage, sewage, and other refuse into.

 Dentures From Old Teeth